muggy8/improbable/have-and-havenot/f42vQOqT.md

 "Oh, I'm sure you could tell but we both had strengthen active but there was no way I could outmuscle a Vampire with my injuries."
 Melody explained.

-I surely had no idea what this strengthen thing is but I'll pretend I did for now but the other thing she said surprised me.
+I had no idea what this strengthen thing is but I'll pretend I did for now but the other thing she said surprised me.

 Vampire?